Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Introduction

 \section{Introduction}

-Table~\ref{tab:study} contains the results of an artificial case study by \citet{mueller2022}.
-It simulates testing a drug that should help patients affected by a deadly disease.
+Consider the data in Table~\ref{tab:study}.
+They represent the results of an artificial case study from \citet{mueller2022}, where patients affected by a deadly disease test a drug that might help them.
 The table reports two independent studies carried out on different groups of patients: a randomised control trial (first eight rows) and an observational study (last eight rows).
-The example is used to advocate taking advantage of multiple studies with \emph{structural causal models} (SCMs).

-It is a matter of fact that allowing models to integrate heterogeneous data brings us closer to real-world problems.
-Moreover, it offers us the chance to strengthen conclusions compared to the case of single studies.
-In fact, it is well known that causal, and especially \emph{counterfactual}, inference may well be \emph{unidentifiabile}: this means that inference results are going to be interval-valued even in the limit of infinite sample sizes---the narrower the bounds, the more informative the conclusions.
-But how can we narrow them if increasing the sample size will not do?
-Using multiples studies. \citet{mueller2022} analytically show in their example that for a typical counterfactual such as the \emph{probability of necessity and sufficiency} (PNS), we have $\mathrm{PNS}\in[0.28, 0.49]$ if only the randomised trial is considered, whereas $\mathrm{PNS}\in[0.34, 0.43]$ is obtained when observational data are taken into account too.

-The problem of performing causal inference in SCMs by integrating experimental and interventional studies has however been mostly focused on identifiable queries in the literature \cite[e.g.,][]{bareinboim2016causal,ilse2021} or on addressing special cases, as in the mentioned paper by \citet{mueller2022}.
-Apparently the only exception is the recent work by \cite{zhang2021}, who showcase the application of MCMC techniques to an example of mixed data.

-Somewhat in contrast with the trend in the literature, this paper entirely focuses on developing general methods to compute counterfactuals in SCMs under unidentifiability and from any collection of observational and interventional studies.
-We pursue this objective starting from a representation result in \citet{zaffalon2020}, which permits deriving constraints on the probabilities of an SCM's exogenous variables from observational data.
-We extend such a result by showing that the availability of data on different groups of individuals, subject to different studies, induces simultaneous constraints on the exogenous probabilities: it tells us that the feasibility region for those probabilities corresponds to the intersection of the regions obtained in the separate studies.
-This is the crux why the integration of multiple studies has much potential to strengthening counterfactual bounds.

-To practically perform the intersection associated with the simultaneous constraints, we extend to multiple studies the \emph{causal expectation-maximisation} scheme (the so-called EMCC) originally proposed for a single study by \citet{zaffalon2021}.
-We prove that the EMCC maintains its convergence and consistency properties in the generalised setup.
-This allows us to eventually learn the probabilities of exogenous variables from multiple studies by seamlessly iterating the EMCC over the respective datasets and models---nearly \emph{as if} we had a single big dataset comprising the data from all studies together.
+From those data, \citet{mueller2022} compute a typical counterfactual such as the \emph{probability of necessity and sufficiency} (PNS), which is the proportion of people that would recover if treated and die otherwise.
+They can do this analytically by conditioning on gender.
+For males they eventually obtain that $\mathrm{PNS}\in[0.28, 0.49]$ if only the randomised trial is considered, whereas the sharp value $\mathrm{PNS}=0.49$ is obtained when observational data are also taken into account.
+Analogous results are obtained for females.